trustwallet/wallet-core/samples/ios/README.md

 ## Overview

-This repository contains a simple but complete **iOS/macOS** sample application, for demostrating usage of the [Wallet Core](https://github.com/trustwallet/wallet-core) library (part of [Trust Wallet](https://trustwallet.com)).
+This folder contains a simple but complete **iOS/macOS** sample application, for demostrating usage of the [Wallet Core](https://github.com/trustwallet/wallet-core) library (part of [Trust Wallet](https://trustwallet.com)).

 ## DISCLAIMER